 Be nice.
 Or else.

-Designer at www.everyinteraction.com Joined almost 4 years ago via an invitation from Jaleh A.
+Designer at www.everyinteraction.com Joined about 4 years ago via an invitation from Jaleh A.

 On this episode Jon & Dan take a listener question.
 Steve Cowburn writes in to ask:

 “Why do people start their own companies, given that the rewards and workload can be tough?
 What is that 'certain something' that we get out of doing it for ourselves?”

 To answers Steve’s questions, Jon & Dan cover the following topics:

 This week Jon is joined by Dan to talk about how we manage your time and feel productive while running our agencies.
 It’s a hard thing to quantify and we feel every business and person running them are different.
 But we talk about what works for us, along with what doesn’t.

 - How the problems changes as you begin to scale

 - Various tools we use to manage team

 - Abiding by systems or not?